log-driven-development/log-driven-development.github.io/README.md

 # Log Driven Development

-The only way to code.
+The only way to code